 4. Run ethernet backhaul to a new AP

 The gold standard: run a Cat 6 cable from your main router to the dead-zone area, plug a second AP into it at the destination.
 This avoids ALL wireless backhaul issues - the AP at the destination broadcasts at full power directly into the previously-dead zone.
-Standard cost for a Dubai villa retrofit: AED 600-1,200 for the cable drop (drilling, conduit, surface trunking) plus AED 400-800 for the AP.
+Standard cost for a Dubai villa retrofit: Request a quote for the cable drop (drilling, conduit, surface trunking) plus Request a quote for the AP.
 Far better than a wireless mesh node in concrete-wall houses.

 5. Use a Powerline or MoCA bridge as a fallback

 If running ethernet through walls is impossible (rental property, listed building), powerline adapters use your home's electrical wiring to carry network signal.
 Plug one near the router, one in the dead zone, connect via ethernet.
-Quality matters: TP-Link AV2000 or Devolo Magic 2 are reliable (AED 250-450 per pair).
+Quality matters: TP-Link AV2000 or Devolo Magic 2 are reliable (Request a quote per pair).
 MoCA adapters do the same over coaxial cable if your villa is wired for satellite TV.
 Both are inferior to true ethernet but better than wireless extenders.

 Why range extenders fail in Dubai villas